ankit2401/machine-learning/README.md

-machine-learning
+#machine-learning

-This is the official repository containing all the College DBMS Assignments.
+This is the official repository containing all the College machine-learning tutorials.